D101028/Simple-Flask-Auth/README.md

 # Simple-Flask-Auth
-A simple flask user authentication template
+A simple user authentication template for flask.